csete/qthid/README.txt

 - Open the qthid.pro file in Qt Creator.
 It will say something about setting up a target; say OK or Finish or Done (depends on version and OS).
 - You can now build and execute the project.

+It is also possible to build in a terminal:

+$ tar xvfz qthid-X.Y.tar.gz
+$ cd qthid-X.Y
+$ mkdir build
+$ cd build
+$ qmake ../qthid.pro
+$ make

+You should now have a qthid binary.

 3. License